tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

    hours.
 Since the bandwidth authorities also take on the order of hours to measure a slice of nodes, we do nothing special here.

-   For Guard nodes however, clients have minimum rotation rate of 4-6 weeks.
-However, on the assumption that they rotate more frequently than this, we set our Guard feedback interval to 2 weeks.
+   For Guard nodes however, clients try to keep their Guards for 4-6 weeks.
+However, on the assumption that they rotate more frequently than this in practice, we set our Guard feedback interval to 2 weeks.

    Guard measurements are also used without feedback whenever new measurements are available, to compensate for changes in Guard flag